brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 put this := unflatten(this) | put this := shape(schemas[_path])
 ```

-Picking this apart, it transforms reach record as it's being read in two steps:
+Picking this apart, it transforms reach record as it's being read, in two
+steps:

 1. `unflatten()` reverses the Zeek NDJSON logger's "flattening" of nested
    records, e.g., populating a field named `id.orig_h` rather than creating a